deanstein/CinderellaCityProject/README.md

 				- *Agent* (Nav Mesh Agent)
 					- Allows the NPCs in the game to avoid colliding with the player, and enables the player to follow a path for "guided tours"
 				- Requires a Navigation Mesh to be present in the scene
+				- Requires Scripts:
+					- *FollowPlayer.cs* (Script Component)
+						- Responsible for making the FirstPersonAgent follow the player
+					- *UpdateFPSAgentByState.cs* (Script Component)
+						- Responsible for toggling the FPSAgent on/off to facilitate relocation when required
 		- **UILauncher** (GameObject)
 			- Holds scripts for generating UI (as children of the launcher), and for toggling between scenes
 				- Requires Scripts: